 Choose a name for your brand

-As a voice-over actor, you are your brand so if you can buy a domain with your professional name that’s always best.
+As a voice-over actor, YOU are your brand so if you can buy a domain with your professional name that’s always best.
 If your name is common like John Smith, you may have to get creative.
-Think about it carefully before you choose a name for your website and make sure it will represent your brand.
+Think about it carefully before you choose a name for your website and make sure it clearly represents you.
 Once you’ve set up your website, it’s a little tricky to change it.

 Try to make your domain name as short as possible, memorable and in sync with who you are.
 Also, end it with a .com.
 You may be tempted to use .net, .biz, .me but .com comes up automatically when you put your site name in a browser address bar.